kdgreen398/Mini-Compiler/README.md

 Currently there are only 3 varibles(<var>) oif integer type that can be initalized: A, B, C

-Programs must start with the BEGIN keyword and end with the END keyword Variable Declaration: <var> = <var> | <expression> ;
+Programs must start with the BEGIN keyword and end with the END keyword.
+Variable Declaration: <var> = <var> | <expression> ;
 Expression: <var> + | - | * | / <var>
 User input: input <var> ;